 Before approaching faculty or employers for letters of recommendation, reflect on how these letters can strengthen your application.

 - List the qualities that the graduate program is looking for in an applicant.
-For example, the program may be looking for mature students who have had experiences in unfamiliar environments, or for someone who can work independently with little supervision.
 Medical schools seek students who can handle a science-intense curriculum, but who have also shown evidence of compassion and strong motivation for medical careers.
 In order to get a sense of what an employer or graduate school is looking for in a candidate, think about who succeeds in the program or job you are seeking.

 - What would you like someone to include in the letter that may be missing in the rest of your application?
 Who can comment on your professional behavior?
 Your maturity?
 Did you take a particularly challenging sequence of courses that is not necessarily obvious from your transcript?
 Are there extenuating circumstances that might account for atypical grades?